padrino/padrino-docs/guides/07_adding-components/06_stylesheet-engine.html.md

 # Stylesheet Engine

 Contributing an additional stylesheet engine to Padrino is actually quite straightforward.
-For this guide, let’s assume we want to add [Less](http://lesscss.org) as a stylesheet engine component integrated into Padrino.
+For this guide, let's assume we want to add [Less](http://lesscss.org) as a stylesheet engine component integrated into Padrino.

 ## Generators

-First, let’s add `less` to the project generator’s available components in [padrino-gen/generators/project.rb](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/lib/padrino-gen/generators/project.rb#L33):
+First, let's add `less` to the project generator's available components in [padrino-gen/generators/project.rb](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/lib/padrino-gen/generators/project.rb#L33):

 ```ruby